mcpython4-coding/Documentation/mcpython/common/data/tags/TagHandler.md

             :param name: the name to use
             :param group: the group to use
             :return: the tag instance
-            :raises ValueError: when the tag is not found

         function get_tags_for_entry(self, identifier: str, group: str) -> list